adequatica/maps-bookmarks/README.md

 # Point of Interests

-For the last decade I saved almost a thousand places where I have been and will be glad if someone will find this bookmarks useful.
+For the last decade I saved over a thousand places where I have been and will be glad if someone will find this bookmarks useful.

 I have been using [maps.me](https://maps.me) app during all my travels since 2013, but after update 2.0 in December 2020 the app was ruined by the new owner and became completely unusable.